Ishank-dubey/csa/README.md

        - Transparent Attribute expenditure
        - AWS Blog, Trusted Advisor can help
        - EC2 reserved instances can help optimize costs whereas SNS and CloudWatch can help in expenditure awareness
+     - Operational Excellence
+       - AWS Config helps track and respond to changes in your AWS environment
+       - Tagging for easy identification